victorhugotagliapietra/AdviceHealth/README.md

 docker ps
 ```

 2. Locate the container name from the list.
-It will look something like advicehealth_postgres.
+It will look something like advicehealth_db_1.

 3. Use the container name in the following command: